anshulmokhale/MedicalProject/README.md

 Welcome to the Medical Website Demo Project repository!
 This project showcases a comprehensive demonstration of a medical website, designed to provide an intuitive and informative platform for healthcare-related information.
 It focuses on implementing a user-friendly interface coupled with essential features necessary for a modern medical website.

+Need to mention one thing this demo webstie is builded from the figma file where it shows the knowledge of working with figma file

 ## Features
 - **Responsive Design:** Ensures a seamless user experience across various devices and screen sizes.
 - **Information Pages:** Includes detailed sections for medical services, staff profiles, FAQs, and contact information.